Ustrasana Yoga (Camel Pose) For Beginners - How To Do & Benefits?

 Yes, individuals with limited flexibility can use props like blocks or cushions to support the hands and modify the pose.
 Gradually, as flexibility increases, these props can be removed.

-Ustrasana, with its backward bend, stimulates the parasympathetic nervous system, promoting relaxation and reducing stress and anxiety.
+This posture stimulates the parasympathetic nervous system, encouraging relaxation and easing stress and anxiety.

-Pregnant women should better avoid practicing this Ustrasana pose.
+Pregnant women should better avoid practicing this pose.
 Ask a yoga professional or your doctor otherwise.

 The frequency of practice varies from person to person.
 Beginners may start with 2-3 times per week, gradually increasing as they become more comfortable with the pose.